How Do I / FAQ

-To add an item to the assessment, you will need to bring in the title and/or the bill of sale.
+To add an item to the assessment, you will need to bring in the title and/or the bill of sale or you can click here to assess online Assess Online.
 We can assess you with just the bill of sale, if you haven’t gotten the title yet.

 You need to assess your recent purchase within 30 days to avoid possible penalties.
 That is 30 days from the date of purchase, not when the dealer gets you the title.

 Values are based on market research by the state of Arkansas.

 The deadline for assessing all types of personal property; including exempt property is May 31st.
 Assessments filed after this date will include a 10% penalty.